 There are, however, a few (simple) things I can make that actually taste pretty darn good (in my opinion anyway).

 My idea is to share with you some of these things because they are really simple and easy to make, even for none cooks like myself.
 They really are super simple and not overloaded with a gazillion ingredients (because I’m too scared to mess about too much), with the idea being that they can be thrown together in no time for a quick and easy tasty meal.

-With the days starting to get much cooler, and with Bonfire Night just around the corner I thought the first recipe I would share would be my meat and potato pie.
-Well and truly a winter warmer.
+With the days starting to get much cooler, and with Bonfire Night just around the corner I thought the first recipe I would share would be my Winter Warmer: Meat and Potato Pie.
+Well and truly a winter warmer this one.

-This is just a guide, so feel free to add or substitute ingredients / amounts to your liking.
+*This is just a guide, and I am by no means a chef, so please add or substitute ingredients / amounts to your requirements.

 Winter Warmer: Meat and Potato Pie

 Serves 4 (generously, as a meal on its own)